ashish-kd/panda/README.md

 A modern web application for listing and browsing housing rentals, built with React, Express, and Prisma.

+Deployed the application on Vercel and MySQL via Aiven

+URL for frontend to view the application: https://panda-flax.vercel.app/

 ## Overview

 Panda is a full-stack application that allows property owners to list rental properties and helps prospective tenants browse available listings.
 The application features a clean, responsive UI and a robust backend API.